dcrommie/walbrook/blog/market-update-may-2024.md

 April was a tough month for bond markets, both locally and internationally.
 Yields were back at levels last seen in December 2023.

-Over the month, price pressures remained stubborn, with CPI printing being higher than expected and house prices continuing to rise.
+Over the month, price pressures remained stubborn, with CPI printing higher than expected and house prices continuing to rise.

 Against this backdrop, Australian 2—and 10-year bond yields rose 33 and 41 basis points, respectively, over the course of the month, and the Australian bond market, as measured by BloombCoreLogic's Composite 0+ Yr Index, fell 1.98%.